dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 Admin: Upload data
 ==================
-When surveys are done in locations where the device can return to the comforts of WiFi and power points daily, data can be uploaded directly to the clearinghouse.
+When surveys are done in locations where the device can return to the comforts of WiFi and power points daily, data can be uploaded directly to ODK Central.

 * Settings: the correct username and password have been configured during device setup.
 * Turn on the WiFi hotspot or move into WiFi range.